florianfesti/boxes/documentation/src/api_navigation.rst

 Navigation
 ----------

-The cairo library can both move the origin and the current point from which the next line is going to start.
+The back end can both move the origin and the current point from which the next line is going to start.
 Boxes.py hides this by using Turtle Graphics commands that also move the origin to the end of the last line.
 Other drawing commands restore the current position after